another-m00/Window-API/Known bugs.md

   You will need to check if the object is there before accessing it.

   This is due to a "bug" (that I'm not planning on fixing), when a window is deleted, both the update and the rendering function will fire once more

-### There's a currently unidentified bug: The program crashes when you take out a window from minimized mode
-  It has to do something with the objects that are added to the windows.active array.
-Will need debugging.